Nature Reviews Disease Primers

 Nature Reviews Disease Primers is a peer-reviewed medical journal published by Nature Portfolio.
 It was established in 2015.
 The editor-in-chief is Clemens Thoma.
 The journal publishes broad review articles about disease areas, offering a global overview of the field and outlining "key open research questions".
 Each "Primer" is accompanied by a "PrimeView" summary poster containing accessible artwork and highlighting key points from the review.
-The journal's five year anniversary was celebrated in April 2020, and noted that 225 primers had been published on medical topics.
+The journal's five-year anniversary was celebrated in April 2020, and noted that 225 primers had been published on medical topics.

 Abstracting and indexing

 The journal is abstracted and indexed in Index Medicus/MEDLINE/PubMed.

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 65.038, ranking it 5th out of 172 journals in the category "Medicine General & Internal".
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 81.5.